haacked/haacked.com/_posts/2024/2024-07-01-dotnet-aspire-vs-docker.md

 ![Docker vs Aspire](https://github.com/user-attachments/assets/34aea55b-3493-401e-a90d-36427b61f6b8)

 The goal of these examples is to look at how much "ceremony" there is to add a service dependency to a .NET project using .NET Aspire versus using Docker.
 Even though it may not be the "best" example, I chose PostgreSql because it's often the first service dependency I add to a new project.
 The example would be stronger if I chose another service dependency in addition to Postgres, but I think you can extrapolate that as well.
+And I have another project I'm working on that will have more dependencies.

 I won't include installing the pre-requisite tooling as part of the "ceremony" because that's a one-time thing.
 I'll focus on the steps to add the service dependency to a project.